 The airport provides Recreational/Sport, Flight Training, Corporate, and Business/Recreational (charter, medical flights) services.
 The airport plans to increase its flight training, recreational, corporate, and charter operations.
 The analysis indicates that the airport is best suited for providing Recreational/Sport, Flight Training, and Tourism (CA) services.
-It is marginally suitable for providing Corporate and Business/Recreational services, with the longest runway of only 5,002 feet.
+It is marginally suitable for providing Corporate and Business/Recreational services, with the longest runway of only 5,003 feet with a near term runway extension project for Runway 9R/27L.